-The University of Wisconsin-Madison Dance Department and Professor Chris Walker are delighted to present “Moonshine” February 23, 2024 at 3:30 p.m. in the Margaret H’Doubler Performance Space, Lathrop Hall.
-This free event is a celebration of Black History Month, with live music, contemporary theater and dance performances that include West African, Afro-Caribbean Dancehall, and Hip Hop dance forms.
+The University of Wisconsin-Madison Dance Department and Professor Chris Walker are delighted to present Moonshine, Friday, February 23, 2024 at 3:30 p.m. in the Margaret H’Doubler Performance Space, Lathrop Hall, 1050 University Avenue.
+This free event is a coming together of campus, community, alumni and students in performance to celebrate Black History Month, with live music, contemporary theater and dance.
+With an emphasis on belonging, this year’s program was curated in collaboration with campus and community partners, emphasizing interconnectedness and mutual support in fostering our individual and collective flourishing.

 Acknowledgements

-Moonshine is produced by the UW-Madison Dance Department and made possible with support from the Division of the Arts, WUD Global Connections Committee, the Office of Diversity, Equity & Educational Achievement, Office of Multicultural Arts Initiatives, and the Black Cultural Center.
+Moonshine is produced by the UW-Madison Dance Department and made possible with support from the Division of the Arts, the Office of Diversity, Equity & Educational Achievement, Office of Multicultural Arts Initiatives, the Black Cultural Center, the School of Music, the Wisconsin Union Theater, Madison Ballet, Barrio Dance, and Cafe Coda.
+This event was made possible with funding from the Anonymous Fund.

 Performance